jokeair13/Postgresql-er-diagram/README.md

 # Postgresql-er-diagram

-A relational database schema designed to showcase the connections between 30 unique events, 50 users, and several supporting tables.
-Built with PostgreSQL, this project focuses on illustrating entity relationships and structural clarity through ER diagrams and clean schema design.
+This project showcases a relational database schema built with PostgreSQL, designed to represent the structure of a fictional event platform.
+It includes:

+30 unique events

+50 users

+Multiple supporting tables (locations, categories, registrations, etc.)

+Carefully defined relationships and foreign key constraints

+Visual ER diagram to illustrate table connections